scp756-221/course-site/docs/a4/page.md

 8. Leave the S2 pod by pressing `Escape` (again).
 9. Scroll to the database pod, whose name starts with `cmpt756db`, and use the same steps as above to view its log.
 10. Leave the database log scrolling for now.
+11. When you want to leave k9s, press `:` to enter command mode and in the command line enter `q`  followed by `Return`.

 To complete setting up the music service, we need to start DynamoDB and load it with initial data: